Hexalantes/Debueis/README.md

 !
 This project is still in Beta phase and available for testing purposes, use at your own risk !

-NOTE: Pardus name rights belong to TÜBİTAK.
+**Not:** "Pardus" name and logos and their rights are owned by TÜBİTAK.
+That is NOT an official release of Pardus GNU/Linux from TÜBİTAK and https://pardus.org.tr, that is a PERSONAL PROJECT for building Pardus GNU/Linux based on Arch Linux.

-Much thanks to the Arch Linux community for providing archiso.
+Also much thanks to the Arch Linux community for providing archiso.

 liveuser password is zen